tiagoratto/PingTab/README.md

 =======
 On config.yml you can set:
 * Interval: Pooling interval in seconds.
 (Default: 3)
-* EnabledByDefault: Enable the plugin for all users, ignoring any permission plugin.
-(Default: false)
+* DisableTab: Disable the tab portion of the plugin.
+(Default: true)
 * GoodPing: Pings below this number will be printed as green in the /ping command.
 (Default: 200)
 * MediumPing: Pings below this number will be printed as gold in the /ping command.
 If the ping gets above this number, it will be printed in red.
 (Default: 500)
 * AlertPlayers: Alert players about high latency (Default: true)